* Here's good information if you are here riding on Thursday and Friday.

-Click Here for 2013 Results
+Click Here for Course MAP

 The Fat Bike Birkie provides a one-day-a-year chance to ride your fat bike on the groomed, snow-covered American Birkebeiner Ski Trail!
 Fat bikes and mountain bikes are otherwise not allowed on the snow covered, groomed trail system because our priority is giving skiers the best possible experience all winter.
 This event is a one day exception to this rule and is for fat bikes only.
 No mountain bikes are permitted.